mongodb/leafygreen-ui/packages/typography/README.md

 | Prop       | Type      | Description                                      | Default |
 | ---------- | --------- | ------------------------------------------------ | ------- |
 | `darkMode` | `boolean` | Determines if the component renders in dark mode | `false` |

-_Note:_ If the current host name is different from the host of the destination URL, we will provide the "\_blank" value for the `target` prop.
-When the target is set to open in a new tab, we render an icon as a visual affordance.